isgasho/rbkcrack/README.md

 #### From zip archives

-Having a zip archive `encrypted.zip` with the entry `cipher` being the ciphertext and `plain.zip` with the entry `plain` as the known plaintext, bkcrack can be run like this:
+Having a zip archive `encrypted.zip` with the entry `cipher` being the ciphertext and `plain.zip` with the entry `plain` as the known plaintext, rbkcrack can be run like this:

     rbkcrack -C encrypted.zip -c cipher -P plain.zip -p plain

 #### From files

-Having a file `cipherfile` with the ciphertext (starting with the 12 bytes corresponding to the encryption header) and `plainfile` with the known plaintext, bkcrack can be run like this:
+Having a file `cipherfile` with the ciphertext (starting with the 12 bytes corresponding to the encryption header) and `plainfile` with the known plaintext, rbkcrack can be run like this:

     rbkcrack -c cipherfile -p plainfile